ddronamraju/RAG-components-Pinecone-FastAPI-Services/README.md

-# Agentic RAG with Pinecone & FastAPI
+# Modular RAG with Pinecone & FastAPI

 This project implements a modular Retrieval-Augmented Generation (RAG) pipeline using FastAPI, Pinecone, and Hugging Face API endpoints.
 It supports PDF ingestion (including text, images, tables), vectorization, and retrieval, with each functionality in a separate module and service.